International Mathematics Master 2025-26

 basic properties of holomorphic functions,

-local behaviour near a singularity, approximation theorems, infinite products, Riemann mapping theorem, entire functions and meromorphic functions.
+local behaviour near a singularity, approximation theorems, infinite series and products of holomorphic functions, Riemann mapping theorem, entire functions and meromorphic functions.

 Prerequisites: An introductory course in complex analysis.